-Streets, sidewalks, and public parks are traditionally all protected areas where an individuals have the right to gather and express themselves.
+In Missouri, streets, sidewalks, and public parks are traditionally all protected areas where individuals have the right to gather and protest.
+However, protesters must be aware of laws and restrictions regarding public property and obtain any required permits.

 Are you allowed to protest on private property?

 Generally, not without permission from the owner of the property.
-The owner of the private property has the right to limit what speech or assembly will take place on their property including not allowing it at all.
+In Missouri, the private property owner has the right to limit what speech or assembly will take place on their property including not allowing it at all.
 If you disregard their rules, the owner is within their rights to order you off their property.
 If you do not comply they could seek the assistance of the police and you could be arrested and charged with trespassing.

 However, if you have consent of the owner to protest on their property, the content of your speech cannot be restricted but the owner is always at liberty to revoke his consent.